Last updated on : 04 Jul, 2025

 Acute febrile illness (AFI) is a common medical condition that affects people of all ages.
 It is characterised by a sudden onset of fever, typically lasting less than two weeks.
 AFI can be caused by various factors, ranging from infections to non-infectious conditions.
 Recognising the symptoms and understanding the causes of AFI are crucial for early diagnosis and effective treatment.

 Acute febrile illness, also known as acute undifferentiated fever or short febrile illness, is defined as a sudden rise in body temperature above 37.5°C (99.5°F).
-It is the body’s natural response to fighting off invading pathogens such as bacteria, viruses, parasites, or fungi.
+It is the body’s natural response to fighting off invading pathogens, such as bacteria, viruses, parasites, or fungi.
 AFI can vary in severity and may be accompanied by other symptoms like headaches, chills, muscle pain, and dizziness.
-While AFI is often self-limiting, it is essential to identify the underlying cause to provide appropriate care.
+While AFI often is cured on its own, it is essential to identify the underlying cause to provide appropriate care.

 Here are some of the most common symptoms of AFI: